An Evening of Blue

 “The next day my Philosophy class ended early; it had started snowing unexpectedly, and the professor made a few vague statements about the end of the world and was gone out the door, leaving everyone stunned and confused but happy to be out of class nonetheless.

-“I slogged back through three inches of fluff, thinking the sudden blanket of white odd for the middle of September, and dismissing my professor’s strange exclamation out of hand; he was an old, eccentric guy, and I secretly believed that his sanity had left him long before that day.
+“I slogged back through three inches of fluff, thinking the sudden blanket of white odd for the middle of September, and dismissing my professor’s strange exclamation out of hand; he was an eccentric guy, and I secretly believed his sanity left him long before that day.

 “Outside my door, I pulled my key from my pocket and had almost plunged it into the lock when I heard voices.
 I recognized Brew’s, but not the others.
 There were so many of them, but none of them sounded like any human voice I’ve heard, before or since.